bobthemighty/disconsulate/README.md

 async function fetch_database() {

   // Create a client by passing it the address of a consul server.
-  // If you don't provide a server address, disconsulate will use the value
+  // If you don't provide a server address, Disconsulate will use
-  // of the environment variable "CONSUL_ADDR"
+  // environment variables.
   const client = new Disconsulate("http://consul.local:8500");

   // Disconsulate will raise events when a watched service changes, you can